jjsanchezb/automations-assistant/README.md

 1. **Review**: A developer reviews the AI-generated code in the Gitea repository.
 2. **Approval**: To signify approval, the developer moves the corresponding task card in Focalboard to the "Done" list.
 3. **Activation**: The developer then manually runs the deploy_integration Django command.
 This command is the single point of activation: it packages the code, uploads it to the artifact store, registers it in the database, and sets `is_active = true`, making the integration live on the platform.

+#### **5\.
+Graph-Based Workflows**

+Workflows are modeled as directed graphs, This allows for powerful and flexible orchestration, including branching (if/else), parallel execution, and merging.
+The graph is defined by two tables: WorkflowStep (nodes) and WorkflowEdge (connections), enabling the platform to validate against issues like infinite loops or dead ends.

+#### **6\.
+Stateless Choreographed Execution Engine**

+The platform does not use a long-running "engine" process.
+Instead, it uses a stateless choreography pattern (a "relay race").

+- A central Dispatcher initiates a workflow by dispatching the first task to Celery.

+- Each Celery task is a short-lived, independent "runner" that executes a single step.

+- Upon completion, each task is responsible for evaluating the workflow graph and dispatching the next task(s) in the sequence.
+This makes the system highly scalable and resilient.

+#### **7\.
+Snapshotting for Auditing and Reliability**

+When a workflow is executed, the system takes a complete, immutable snapshot of the workflow's definition (all its steps, edges, and inputs) and stores it in the WorkflowRun record.
+The execution engine uses this snapshot, not the live workflow definition.
+This critical feature ensures that:

+- Historical accuracy is maintained, even if the main workflow is edited later.

+- The execution is decoupled and reliable, unaffected by simultaneous user edits.

 ## **🚀 Implementation Plan**